The White-Pink and the Long Yellow Stamens of Lindheimer's Βeeblossom

 The life span of Gaura is between 3 and 10 years old.
 To reach and sometimes exceed the decade, it must – among other favorable factors – be planted in purely sunny places.

-Oenothera lindheimeri (syn.
-Gaura lindheimeri)
+Lindheimer’s Beeblossom (Oenothera lindheimeri or Gaura lindheimeri)

-Lindheimer's Βeeblossom (Oenothera lindheimeri) - Morphological Elements
+Lindheimer's Βeeblossom (Oenothera lindheimeri) - Landscape Attributes

 Lindheimer’s Βeeblossom is a semi-woody perennial herbaceous plant, of erect habit.
-Many stems grow from the woody central taproot, which in the flowering period are slightly arching.
+Many villous stems grow from the woody central taproot, which in the flowering period are slightly arching.

 Lindheimer's Βeeblossom (Oenothera lindheimeri) - Botanical Description